a-h/serverless-testing/slides/slides.md

 * We _still_ have a server we can run that uses an in-memory database.
 * We can _still_ use it with `curl`.
-* We now have unit tests for all of the defined behaviours.
+* We have unit tests for all of the defined behaviours.
 * We have split code into defined areas of responsibility.

 ## Important files